STEELISI/DISCERN/documentation/byob/cryptomining.md

 ## Mining Attack
-Botmaster (`botmaster` in our case) uses bot nodes (`b1` in our case)to mine Monero cryptocurrency.
+Botmaster (`botmaster` in our case) uses bot nodes (`b1` in our case) to mine Monero cryptocurrency.

 ### Connection with client

 We will use the `botmaster` node to generate a client.
-The client will have a ransomware module built into it.
+The client will have a miner module built into it.

 SSH to the botmaster node from your XDC
 ```shell